Jack Holden (actor)

 Jack Holden (born 31 March 1990) is an English actor, writer and producer from Tonbridge in Kent.
 He is best known for his roles in the television series Marriage with Sean Bean and Nicola Walker and in Ten Percent.
-Holden began his acting career starring in West End play War Horse.
+Holden began his acting career starring in West End play War Horse and has attracted critical acclaim for both his writing and performance, especially in one-man shows.
+He has received two Laurence Olivier Award nominations and won the award for Best Actor in 2026, for his role in Kenrex.
+As of May 2026, Holden joined the cast of the new Ocean's Eleven prequel to be directed by Bradley Cooper.

 Education

 Holden graduated from the Bristol Old Vic Theatre School in 2011.